"Who shall separate us from the love of

 On and on we could go, mentioning "conquerors"

-throughout God's Word, but I believe the point
+throughout God's Word, but I believe the point has been

 made here with these select few.